San Diego SEX CRIMEs LAWYER

 Fighting Sex Crime Accusations

 These are serious offenses with complex defenses.
-It is important to always work with a top sex offender lawyer in San Diego who has experience fighting crimes similar to the one you have been accused of.
-With over 35 years experience, I have personally represented people accused of just about every type of sex crime in California and am skilled at helping clients obtain the best results under the particular facts and law of your case.
+It is vital to always work with a top sex offender lawyer in San Diego who has experience fighting crimes similar to the one you have been accused of.
+With over 35 years of experience, I have personally represented people charged with just about every type of sex crime in California.
+I am skilled at helping clients obtain the best results under the particular facts and laws of their cases.

 Defenses to Sex Offenses

-When it comes to fighting sex crimes, it is important that the defense is perfectly tailored to your specific circumstances.
+When fighting sex crimes, the defense must be perfectly tailored to your specific circumstances.
 Common defenses against sex crimes include:

 The Encounter Was Consensual

-The most common defense against rape charges is that the alleged victim actually consented to the sexual intercourse.
-By arguing the victim consented, you are agreeing that the sex did occur, so forensic evidence showing you were involved in a sexual encounter with the victim no longer matters unless it shows force was used, though even then, it’s possible to argue that you engaged in consensual rough sex.
-It is important to recognize that this is not a defense against sex crimes where the victim is not considered to be able to consent, such those where the victim is under 18, too drunk to consent, unconscious or mentally incompetent.
-This is why it’s so important to speak to your sex offender attorney before speaking with police so you do not say something that will hurt your criminal defense.
+The most common defense against rape charges is that the alleged victim consented to sexual intercourse.
+By arguing that the victim consented, you agree that sex did occur.
+By agreeing to this fact, you negate forensic evidence showing you were involved in a sexual encounter with the victim unless it shows force was used —and even then, it’s possible to argue that you engaged in consensual rough sex.
+Consent is not a defense against sex crimes where the victim is not legally able to consent, such as when the victim is under 18, too drunk to consent, unconscious, or mentally incompetent.
+Always speak to your San Diego criminal defense before speaking with any law enforcement agents so you do not say something that will hurt your criminal defense.

 No Sex Actually Occurred

-If a victim claims he or she was raped, but you didn’t have sex with him or her, you need to be clear about this.
-This defense can be particularly successful if the victim was raped while unconscious —just because he or she remembered being with you before falling unconscious or because someone saw you with the victim does not mean you were the one who had sex with him or her.
-Again, this is not a defense in all cases as some sex crimes, such as child molestation, are still illegal even if no sex occurred.
-Additionally, oral copulation, anal penetration and even penetration with a foreign object are still considered forms of sexual assault when they are performed without consent, so be cautious with this defense.
+If a victim claims they were raped, but you didn’t have intercourse with them, you need to be clear about this.
+This defense can be particularly successful if the victim was raped while unconscious —just because they remembered being with you before passing out or someone saw you with the victim does not mean you had sex with them.
+Again, this is not a defense in all cases, as some sex crimes, such as child molestation, are still illegal even if no sex occurred.
+Additionally, oral copulation, anal penetration, and even penetration with a foreign object are still forms of sexual assault when performed without consent, so be cautious with this defense.